aayush13/frontend-design/README.md

 - **React.js**: Latest version for building UI components.
 - **Styled-components**: For modular and reusable component styling.
 - **JavaScript (ES6+)**: For leveraging modern language features.

-Feel free to add other packages that enhance functionality or improve efficiency, but focus on using `styled-components` for CSS. **Note: Do not use Material UI or any similar CSS frameworks.**

 ## Project Structure